Six juveniles arrested in series of aggravated robberies

 Two people reportedly got out of the car around Montopolis Drive and Fairway Street.
 Officers arrested one of these suspects and located clothing and property seen on surveillance at one of the robberies.
 Officers also detained and arrested the driver of the stolen vehicle.

-Later that day, another stolen vehicle used in the robberies was located, police say.
-Officers observed one of the suspects enter two stolen vehicles – one that had been used as a getaway car, and another that was stolen during one of the robberies.
+Later that day, another stolen vehicle used in the robberies was located, police said.
+Officers observed one of the suspects enter two stolen vehicles – one that had been used as a getaway car and another that was stolen during one of the robberies.
 Officers arrested the suspect and three others who were riding in those vehicles.
 Police said stolen property was located within the vehicle.

 A search warrant executed at the residence of one of the suspects turned up stolen property and clothing worn in the robberies, according to APD.